 The Co-ordinator for the Federation for the purpose of concerns and monitoring is Jan McColl.

-All staff will receive training regarding the Prevent Duty including WRAP and NCALT training.
-Jan McColl and Amanda Colledge will attend more comprehensive training in the Prevent Duty.
+All staff will receive training regarding the Prevent Duty including WRAP and CHANNEL training.

+Jan McColl and Amanda Colledge have attended more comprehensive training.
 The Co-ordinator for the local authority is Neville Meredith.